The international design brand Carlo Ratti Associates developed the prototype of a small experimental bar.

 In this container all the orange peels are dried, chopped and then mixed with polylactic acid to become a bioplastic.
 A short passage at high temperature and the material, reduced in the form of a filament, is ready to create in 3D the glasses to be filled with the delicious freshly pressed juice.

-A rather clear study on how even the smallest habits of our life can enter a virtuous circle: that of aeconomy without waste, which recycles and reuses.
+A rather clear study on how even the smallest habits of our lives can enter a virtuous circle: that of aeconomy without waste, which recycles and reuses.

 The principle of the circular economy is increasingly at the center of the debate.
-"We tried to show circularity in a tangible way," says Carlo Ratti, “Developing a machine that helps us understand how oranges can be reused.
-The next models of 'Feel the Peel' Could include new functions, including textile printing. "
+“We tried to show circularity in a tangible way,” says Carlo Ratti, “developing a machine that helps us understand how oranges can be reused.
+Upcoming 'Feel the Peel' models May include new features, even fabric printing.”

 Feel the Peel made its debut this summer in Rimini, but will also be installed at the summit of the Singularity University Summit in Milan on 8 and 9 October.